Rinzai school: Kamakura period (1185–1333)

 Though there were several attempts to establish Rinzai lines in Japan, it first took root in a lasting way through the efforts of the monk Myōan Eisai.
 In 1168, Myōan Eisai traveled to China, where he studied Tendai for twenty years.
 In 1187, he went to China again, and returned to Japan to establish a Linji school of Chan Buddhism, which is known in Japan as Rinzai.
 Decades later, Nanpo Shōmyō (南浦紹明) (1235–1308), who also studied Linji teachings in China, founded the Japanese Ōtōkan lineage, the most influential and only surviving branch of the Rinzai school of Zen.

 Rinzai Zen was established in Japan as the samurai rose to power.
 Along with early imperial support, Rinzai came to enjoy the patronage of this newly ascendant warrior class.

 Muromachi (or Ashikaga) period (1336–1573)

 During the Muromachi period, the Rinzai school was the most successful of the Zen schools in Japan because it was favoured by the shōgun.
-The school may be said to have truly flowered and achieved a distinctly Japanese identity with Shūhō Myōchō (aka Daitō Kokushi 1283–1337) and Musō Soseki (1275–1351), two influential Japanese Zen masters who did not travel to China to study.
+The school may be said to have truly flowered and achieved a distinctly Japanese identity with Shūhō Myōchō (aka Daitō Kokushi) (宗峰妙超 (大燈国師)) and Musō Soseki (1275–1351), two influential Japanese Zen masters who did not travel to China to study.